 Erected in the spring of 2011, Pink Balls became an overwhelming success for the area.
 Now, it returns each year to convert a Sainte-Catherine Street into a pedestrian-friendly public space, drawing in millions of locals and tourists and helping support local businesses in the summer months.

-The 'Build a Better Block' approach empowers members of the community to take charge by using repurposed or donated materials to temporarily transform disenchanted retail streets into 'people-friendly' places, which create healthier and more vibrant neighbourhoods.
+The 'Block Better' approach empowers members of the community to take charge by using repurposed or donated materials to temporarily transform disenchanted retail streets into 'people-friendly' places, which create healthier and more vibrant neighbourhoods.

-In Dallas, Texas, the Build a Better Black approach began when a group of neighbours banded together to improve a desolate block in their neighbourhood of Oak Cliff.
+In Dallas, Tex., Better Block was established when a group of neighbours banded together to improve a desolate block in their neighbourhood of Oak Cliff.

 Decades of inept bureaucracy, city regulations, outdated zoning codes and auto-centric zoning had resulted in a neighbourhood that felt unsafe and hostile for pedestrian use.
 The lack of foot traffic resulted in business closures and a street filled with empty storefronts.